Announcements:

 This class performs music at the VBODA grade 3-4 level.
 Students meet daily where we continue to reinforce good posture habits and focus on tone production.
 Most students from middle school will place in this orchestra as they begin high school.
 Daily home practice is expected.

-Advanced Orchestra:
+Concert Orchestra:

 This class performs a VBODA grade 4-5 music in our repertoire.
 Advanced techniques, including exploration of upper register pitches, advanced bowing styles and musicality along with tone production are addressed here.
 Daily home practice is expected.

-Consort Orchestra:
+Chamber Orchestra:

 This class is an experienced ensemble performing VBODA grade 5-6 literature.
 Students can expect to have outside-of-class expectations beyond the regular concert schedule.
 Students in this ensemble have mastered basic techniques.
 Daily home practice is expected.